Chee Soo: Teaching the Taoist Arts

 Chee Soo's daughter Lavinia Soo-Warr adds that Chee Soo began learning Judo and Kendo in London after World War 2, and followed this up with training in Aikido with Kenshiro Abbe after his arrival in London in 1955.
 This history states that Chee Soo "switched back to the Chinese arts", possibly influenced by his negative experiences as a Japanese prisoner-of-war during WW2.
 Lavinia states that Chee Soo began teaching a small group in Dunstable in "Ch'i Shu".
 This is probably the Aikido-influenced system which Chee Soo demonstrates and is called "Qi Shu" or "Chinese Aikido" in contemporary Movietone footage.
-The history says that later "as the Chi'Shu and Kung Fu systems became more popular, he introduced Taijiquan and the Chang Ming Diet", which suggests that Chee Soo was not teaching Tai Chi up to this point.
+The history says that later "as the Chi'Shu and Kung Fu systems became more popular, he introduced [tai chi] and the Chang Ming Diet", which suggests that Chee Soo was not teaching tai chi up to this point.
 Lavinia's history says that Chee Soo changed his teachings fundamentally "at least three times" during his teaching career.

 According to Chee Soo, Chan Lee died in the winter of 1953–4 off the coast of China, near Canton, when the ship he was travelling in sank in a severe storm, and he was asked to take over the leadership of the association.
 Since then the association has grown in The British Isles, Australia, South Africa, France, Germany, the Netherlands, Mauritius and New Zealand.

 Chee Soo taught 'The Eight Strands of the Brocade', comprising :